 In general, we don’t recommend recording a Twitch stream that you are watching.
 Twitch streamers frequently produce this content as part of their job.
 With their ownership, the responsibility of saving and sharing it — or choosing not to — is theirs.
 It’s also legally dicey.

-However, if you get permission from a streamer to record their work while watching, there are tools that can help you.
-Many capture apps will allow you to record part of your screen with tailored tools.
-One of the apps that do this well is the free program we already mentioned above, OBS!
+On the other hand, if you obtain authorization from a streamer to film their work while you’re watching their stream, there are plenty of invaluable gadgets that can assist you.
+Many capture applications will permit you to film a portion of your screen with tailor-made tools.
+One of the apps that do this extraordinarily well is the free application we previously discussed earlier in this article, OBS!